Virczz/Vuejs-CNode/README.md

-A Vuejs project(Vue2+Vue-router2+Vuex2）by using the API of [CNode](https://cnodejs.org/) that is a community about Node.js
+A Vuejs project(Vue+Vue-router+Vuex）by using the API of [CNode](https://cnodejs.org/) that is a community about Node.js
 ##
 ![show](./show.gif)